ehu9480/video-speed-controller/README.md

    - A popup will appear in the center of the screen, displaying the current playback speed (e.g., 1.1x).
    - The popup fades after 1 second.
 If you adjust the speed again within that time, the popup updates without stacking.

+### Installation for Chrome, Arc, or Other Chromium-Based Browsers

+This extension is compatible with Chromium-based browsers (e.g., Chrome, Arc, Edge) without any code modifications.
+Follow these steps to install:

+1. **Open the Extensions Page**:
+   - In your browser, navigate to `chrome://extensions/` in the address bar.
+   - Enable "Developer mode" by toggling the switch in the upper right corner.

+2. **Load the Unpacked Extension**:
+   - Click on **Load unpacked**.
+   - Select the folder containing `manifest.json` and `content.js`.

+3. **Testing the Extension**:
+   - Open a webpage with a video element (e.g., YouTube, Netflix).
+   - Use `Ctrl+Shift+.` to increase the playback speed or `Ctrl+Shift+,` to decrease it.
+   - The overlay should display the current playback speed, and all video elements should adopt the chosen speed.

+This will enable the extension in any Chromium-based browser that supports Manifest V3.

 ## License

 This project is open source and available under the MIT License.